shnizzedy/cpac-docs/README.md

 Discussion Forum
 ---------------

-If you are stuck and need help or have any other questions or comments about C-PAC, there is a C-PAC discussion forum here: https://neurostars.org/tag/cpac
+If you are stuck and need help or have any other questions or comments about C-PAC please contribute to the C-PAC discussion forum on <a href="https://neurostars.org/tag/cpac">Neurostars</a>

 Issue Tracker and Bugs
 ----------------------

 This is a beta version of C-PAC, which means that it is still under active development.
 As such, although we have done our best to ensure a stable pipeline, there will likely still be a few bugs that we did not catch.
-If you find a bug or would like to suggest a new feature, please open an issue on the the C-PAC Github issue tracker: https://github.com/FCP-INDI/C-PAC/issues?state=open
+If you find a bug or would like to suggest a new feature, please open an issue on the the <a href="https://github.com/FCP-INDI/C-PAC/issues?state=open">C-PAC Github issue tracker</a>

-If you would like to suggest revisions to the user documentation, please open an issue on the C-PAC website's GitHub issue tracker: https://github.com/FCP-INDI/fcp-indi.github.io/issues
+If you would like to suggest revisions to the user documentation, please open an issue on the <a href="https://github.com/FCP-INDI/cpac-docs/issues">C-PAC website's GitHub issue tracker</a>

 Editing
 ----------------------